cmccorm8/Alt-F4-Pandemic-Game/Status/status2.md

 			and to assist in the Advanced Enemy in moving over obstacles.
 These trigger events utilize CircleColliders2D configured to act as a trigger. (\~8 hrs) (CM)

+    -   Main Menu:

+        -	Main Screen was implemented and the have 3 options to choose from : New Game, Options and Quit Game.
+This was also added to the overall build setting.(\~4 hrs)(SM)

+	-   Pause Menu:

+        -	Pause Menu was implemented to use ESC key to pause the game during gameplay mode.(\~2 hrs)(SM)

 <!-- -->